samtron1412/docs/english/en-writing.md

 You generate ideas and details by asking as many questions as you can think of about your subject.
 Such question include Why?
 When?
 Where?
 Who?
 How?
 In what ways?

 #### Clustering
+Clustering, also known as diagramming or mapping.
+Using lines, boxes, arrows, and circles to show relationships among the ideas and details.

 ### Scratch Outline